 - 1. Surveying the cores and required partners to identify common evaluation areas - 2.
 Identify the areas that can be assessed with the internal staff of the partners: - a.
 Selection of One-Stop Operator - b.
-Competitive selection of youth service providers
+Competitive selection of youth service providers - c.
+Common intake and co-enrollment process

-- c.
-Common intake and co-enrollment process - 3.
-Survey the state board to identify areas of concern - 4.
-Develop RFPs to hire evaluators for items that require expertise or be evaluated by external resources objectively - 5.
-Some of the evaluation topics identified are: - a.
-Number of Local Areas needed - b.
-Local Areas Organization Designs - c.
-Comprehensive AJC - d.
-Policy development process and standardization - e.
-Delivery of services in the youth program - f.
-Employer engagement and services in AJC - g.
-AJC flow of services among partners - h.
-Dissemination and Outreach approaches - i.
-Promising practices, discontinued or obsoletes practices - j.
-Most in needed accessibility, outreach, and delivery of services - k.
-Participant empowerment to design and select their services - l.
-Remote Workforce Services and Online Learning - 6.
-Complete at least the following assessments in the next two years: - a.
-Four internal assessments with partner staff - b.
-Four evaluations through procurement (two in each PY)
+- 3. Survey the state board to identify areas of concern

+- 4. Develop RFPs to hire evaluators for items that require expertise or be evaluated by external resources objectively

+- 5. Some of the evaluation topics identified are:

+- Number of Local Areas needed

+- Local Areas Organization Designs

+- Comprehensive AJC

+- Policy development process and standardization

+- Delivery of services in the youth program

+- Employer engagement and services in AJC

+- AJC flow of services among partners

+- Dissemination and Outreach approaches

+- Remote Workforce Services and Online Learning